Generic Name: diflorasone diacetate

 - Patients should report to their physician any signs of local adverse reactions.

 Diflorasone diacetate has been shown to be teratogenic (cleft palate) in rats when applied topically at a dose of approximately 0.001 mg/kg/day to the shaven thorax of pregnant animals.
-This is approximately 0.3 times the human topical dose of psorcon (diflorasone diacetate cream).
+This is approximately 0.3 times the human topical dose of Psorcon (diflorasone diacetate cream USP), 0.05%.
 When pregnant rats were treated topically with approximately 0.5 mg/kg/day, uterine deaths were higher in the treated animals than in control animals.

 Systemically administered corticosteroids appear in human milk and could suppress growth, interfere with endogenous corticosteroid production, or cause other untoward effects.
 It is not known whether topical administration of corticosteroids could result in sufficient systemic absorption to produce detectable quantities in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when psorcon (diflorasone diacetate cream) is administered to a nursing woman.
+Because many drugs are excreted in human milk, caution should be exercised when diflorasone diacetate cream USP is administered to a nursing woman.

-Safety and effectiveness of psorcon (diflorasone diacetate cream) in pediatric patients have not been established.
+Safety and effectiveness of Psorcon (diflorasone diacetate cream USP), 0.05% in pediatric patients have not been established.
 Because of a higher ratio of skin surface area to body mass, pediatric patients are at a greater risk than adults of HPA-axis suppression when they are treated with topical corticosteroids.
 They are, therefore, also at greater risk of glucocorticosteroid insufficiency after withdrawal of treatment and of Cushing's syndrome while on treatment.
 Adverse effects including striae have been reported with inappropriate use of topical corticosteroids in pediatric patients.